baksoogoreng/Jarkom-Modul-1-2025-K-32/README.md

 ```c
 http.response.code == 200
 ```
 Looking for 200/ success.
-Follow > TCP Stream, then we can see that from the HTTP GET, there's a file named invest_20.dll
+Follow > TCP Stream, scroll up, then we can see that from the HTTP GET, there's a file named invest_20.dll
 ![assets/s20q2.jpg](assets/s20q2.jpg)
 #### Answer
 ```c